Nitecon/logarithmic/README.md

 - **Wildcard Support** - Track log files with patterns like `app-*.log` and automatically switch to newest files
 - **Smart Grouping** - Organize related logs into groups with tabbed or combined views
 - **Window Snapping** - Auto-snap windows together for perfect multi-monitor layouts
+- **F3 Window Recovery** - Press F3 to instantly move all windows to your cursor when monitors disconnect

 ### 🎨 **Beautiful & Customizable Interface**
 - **Syntax Highlighting** - Automatic colorization of errors (red), warnings (orange), and verbose logs (gray)